Kraków: Complete Travel Guide

 Getting to Kraków

 From Warsaw, the PKP Intercity Pendolino express takes approximately 2 hours 20 minutes to 2.5 hours and costs from approximately PLN 50 to PLN 120 depending on booking date and class as of 2026.
 Standard trains (EIC) take around 3 hours and are cheaper.
 By car on the A1/A4 motorway it is approximately 3 hours.
+Hiring a car in Kraków makes day trips to Zakopane, the Dunajec Gorge, and Wieliczka significantly easier.
 Kraków Airport (KRK) handles direct flights from most major UK airports; Ryanair and Wizz Air are the dominant carriers.
+From the airport to the Old Town, a taxi via Bolt costs approximately PLN 40–50; Welcome Pickups is a good alternative for pre-booked, fixed-price transfers with driver tracking.

 Getting Around Kraków